A health worker and young girl in a health clinic.

 Health and nutrition in fragile contexts

-• More than 70% of cases of epidemic-prone diseases, such as cholera, measles and meningitis;
+• More than 70 per cent of epidemic-prone disease cases, such as cholera, measles and meningitis.

-• 53% of deaths in children under five; and
+• 53 per cent of deaths in children under five.

 ...